Low stages of the Taylor tower for r-immersions: First stages of the Taylor tower for -immersions

 \section{First $r$ stages of the Taylor tower for $r$-immersions}

 In this section we give the description of the connectivities between the first $r$ stages of the Taylor tower for $r$-immersions.
-Much of what we do can be adapted from the case of $M$ to the case of a submanifold of $M$ (see comments following \refP{LayerAndDerivative} and \refT{EmbeddingsConvergence}), but we contend ourselves with the case of $M$ because that is the most important and useful one.
+Much of what we do can be adapted from the case of $M$ to the case of a codimension zero handlebody in $M$ (see comments following \refP{LayerAndDerivative} and \refT{EmbeddingsConvergence}), but we content ourselves with the case of $M$ because that is the most important and useful one.
 Additionally, the generalization would require us to venture outside the intended scope and level of difficulty of this paper.
 The general case will be tackled in future work.

 We start with $T_1\rImm(M,N)$.
-In analogy with \refP{T_1Emb=Imm}, we have
+The following is analogous to \refP{T_1Emb=Imm}.

 \begin{prop} The linearization of the space of $r$-immersions is the space of immersions, namely there is an equivalence

 \end{prop}

 \begin{proof} We already know from \refEx{Polynomials} that $\Imm(M,N)$ is linear and from \refT{T_kPolynomial} that $T_1\rImm(M,N)$ is linear.
 Therefore by \refT{PolynomialCharacterization}, to prove the desired equivalence it suffices to check that that the equivalence holds for a single ball.
 Namely, with $B^m$ the $m$-dimensional ball, we want to show that